aws-samples/aws-batch-comp-infrastructure-sample/README.md

 # SAT-Comp and SMT-Comp Cloud Track Instructions

-The goal of the SAT-Comp / SMT-Comp Cloud Track infrastructure is to make it straightforward to build distributed solvers that will be used in the competitions, and to run them at scale on Amazon Web Services (AWS) resources.
+The competition runs on Amazon Web Services (AWS).
+The goal of the SAT-Comp / SMT-Comp Cloud Track infrastructure is to make it straightforward to build distributed solvers that will run on the competition infrastructure.

+Preparing for submission takes place in two stages: building docker containers and connecting to AWS infrastructure.

+To build up and run docker containers for parallel and distributed solvers, follow the README instructions in the [`docker`](/docker) folder.
+When completed, you are will be ready to connect your solver containers to AWS.

+This tutorial walks through setting up AWS infrastructure, installing the solver containers, and submitting queries.

+# (Move to new `infrastructure` directory)

 Preparing tools for the competition involves four phases, described in this document: